LiKaiy1/CFA_level_II_notes/CFA Level Two Notes.md

 * The currency that mainly influences sales prices for g/s.
 * The currency of the country whose competitive forces and regulations mainly determine the salse price of its g/s.

+##### Hyperinflation

+If the entity is in a highly inflationary environment, functional currency is not very relevant.

+IFRS: Foreign entity's first restated for changes in the local general price level and then translated at current rates.

+GAAP: Must use temporal method.

+**Hyperinflation: $(1+i)^3 - 1 > 1, i \approx 26\%$**

+For GAAP: just use temporal method.

+For IFRS,

+On balance sheet: monetary asset/liability are not restated for inflation.
+Exposed to +/- in P.P.

+Non-monetrary A/L restated for inflation.
+Restated from the date of balance sheet valuation or from revaluation date.

+Equity accounts: all components restated for inflation from the begining of the period.

+As for the income statement, all IS items restated by applying $\Delta CPI$ from dates when the item was originally recorded on BS.

+##### Effective Tax rate

+If home tax rate > foreign tax rate,

+incremental tax rate = home rate - foreign rate.

+##### Financial Results

+Parent may have subs using temporal method and others using current rate.

+**Current rate method disclosed translation adjustment**